qupath/qupath-docs/docs/advanced/stardist.rst

           .measureShape()              // Add shape measurements
-          .measureIntensity()          // Add cell measurements (in all compartments) .includeProbability(true)    // Add probability as a measurement (enables later filtering) .simplify(1)                 // Control how polygons are 'simplified' to remove unnecessary vertices .doLog()                     // Use this to log a bit more information while running the script .build()
+          .measureIntensity()          // Add cell measurements (in all compartments) .includeProbability(true)    // Add probability as a measurement (enables later filtering) .nThreads(4)                 // Limit the number of threads used for (possibly parallel) processing .simplify(1)                 // Control how polygons are 'simplified' to remove unnecessary vertices .doLog()                     // Use this to log a bit more information while running the script .build()